braedynl/VectorGraphingToolkit/README.md

 Notes:

 The velocities of the particles are relative.
 If the `plot()` method is active, its `scale` parameter *will* affect the speed of the particles.
 Additionally, if `interactive=True`, particle velocities will reflect the value set by the scale slider.
-The particle simulation will slow down significantly -- unfortunately because `matplotlib` isn't the greatest at handling animations.
-When `interactive=False`, however, the animation will be [blitted](https://en.wikipedia.org/wiki/Bit_blit), and perform considerably faster and smoother.
+The particle simulation will slow down significantly -- this is because `matplotlib` isn't the greatest at handling animations.
+When `interactive=False`, however, the animation will be [blitted](https://en.wikipedia.org/wiki/Bit_blit), and will perform considerably faster and smoother.

 ### `get_latex_str`
 Returns a `str` of the `VectorField` instance in LaTeX formatting.